-- · may require increased credit enhancement, including an increase in the amount required to be on deposit in the spread account to be accumulated for the particular pool; and - in certain circumstances, may permit affected parties to require the transfer of servicing on some or all of the securitized or warehoused contracts from us to an unaffiliated servicer.
+- · may require increased credit enhancement, including an increase in the amount required to be on deposit in the spread account to be accumulated for the particular pool; and - · in certain circumstances, may permit affected parties to require the transfer of servicing on some or all of the securitized or warehoused contracts from us to an unaffiliated servicer.

 We typically retain residual interests or use them as collateral to borrow cash.
 In any case, the future excess spread cash flow received in respect of the residual interests is integral to the financing of our operations.
 The amount of cash received from residual interests depends in large part on how well our portfolio of securitized and warehoused automobile contracts performs.
 If our portfolio of securitized and warehoused automobile contracts has higher delinquency and loss ratios than expected, then the amount of money realized from our retained residual interests, or the amount of money we could obtain from the sale or other financing of our residual interests, would be reduced.
 Such higher than expected losses occurred in 2008 through 2010, which had an adverse effect on our operations, financial condition and cash flows.
-While losses have improved from the 2008-2010 period, should losses deteriorate significantly from current levels we would expect this to result in material adverse effects on our future results of operations, financial condition and cash flows.
+While losses have not occurred since the third quarter of 2011, should significant losses reoccur we would expect this to result in material adverse effects on our future results of operations, financial condition and cash flows.